M-Igashi/cologne-raves/README.md

 - IDs are shown in the corner of each event card (e.g. `#be790c46`)
 - Enter this ID **without the `#` symbol** (e.g. `be790c46`)
 - If no ID is specified, one will be generated automatically.
-- [Event JSON Generator](https://cologne-raves.pages.dev/form/) shows clear instruction for that.
+- The [Event Submission Form](https://cologne.ravers.workers.dev/form/) provides clear instructions for updating events.

 ---